noahweasley/Node-User-Settings/README.md

 ---

-_Hey ! *Node User Settings* needs stars on the main repository on Github, please star the project [repository](https://github.com/noahweasley/Node-User-Settings.git), if you like this little package and you are using it any of your projects.
+_Hey ! *Node User Settings* needs stars on the main repository on Github, please star the project [repository](https://github.com/noahweasley/Node-User-Settings.git), if you are using this library in your project and you like it.
 Also don't forget to follow me [Noah](https://github.com/noahweasley).
 Thank you_

 ## Getting Started ☕